Parent education and engagement

 Ages and Stages

-Parents can expect a prompt from their children’s classroom teachers inviting them to schedule an October conference.
-There are no classes on Friday, October 26th.
+Parent-teacher conferences Parents can expect a prompt from their children’s classroom teachers inviting them to schedule an October conference.
+There are no classes on Friday, October 25th.
 Instead, teachers dedicate that day to meeting with parents.
-Child care is available all day on the 26th, and it is free while parents are in conferences.
+Child care is available all day on the 25th, and it is free while parents are in conferences.
 Accommodations can be made for parents who cannot make it on that day, but it is important that all parents connect directly with teachers as October ends.

 Overview Nights get the parent-teacher relationship off to a strong start early in the year.
 At Overview Nights, parents meet their children’s teaching team, and get a detailed preview of the coming year’s curriculum.